Prevention & Outreach

 “I have not seen students with toothaches like this in the past.
 Kids were absent or they were leaving school because of a toothache… not anymore!” – Ms. Osario, Pio Pico Elementary

 The Outreach education program is geared towards providing education to children ages 0 to 5 and their families.
-Education takes place in community centers, Head Starts, preschools, resource centers, etc., and children learn about the importance of teeth, cavities and the germs that cause them.
-In addition to learning how to properly brush their teeth in a fun way!
+Education takes place in community sites such as Head Starts, preschools, resource centers, and after-school programs.
+Parents and children learn about the importance of teeth, cavities and the germs that cause them in addition to learning how to properly brush their teeth in a fun way!
 Parents are provided with resources to help find dental clinics in their areas.